 4.29 This room will be used as a quiet room for worship, meditation, reflection and counselling.
 If provided, it should be available to everyone who attends the unit.
 The project team should give careful consideration to local needs, including the range of denominations and faiths wishing to use the accommodation, as this will vary according to the population served.
 The room should be comfortably furnished and include easy and upright chairs and an occasional table.
 Space and the arrangement of seating should accommodate wheelchairs.
 Accessories of worship vary in accordance with denomination or faith, and therefore suitable storage cupboards should be provided.
 Appropriate washing facilities should be provided.
 This room is optional accommodation dependent on the needs of the population served.

 Dialysis area

 4.30 The dialysis area should consist of dialysis stations in increments of three.
-The schedules of accommodation for this Health Building Note are based on a 24-, 30- and 36-station area.
-(See paragraphs 3.30-3.31 for privacy and spatial arrangements.)
+(See also para 3.30 'Privacy and spatial arrangements'.)